wabkur/alx-higher_level_programming/0x0B-python-input_output/README.md

-function that appends a string at the end of a text file UTF8 and returns the number of characters added
+function that returns the JSON representation of an object string